Upper Mississippi River Valley

-My women's fiction is about a Twin Cities millennialist with a bi-racial family and her East Prussian great-Tante, a WWII refugee.
+I write in two categories.
+My women's fiction is about a Twin Cities millennialist with a bi-racial family and her East Prussian great-Tante, a World War II refugee.
 As young adults, the two women each deal with violence against a family member and the subsequent hushing up of what happened to their loved one--and the effect of this on their family and on their souls.

 I'm a pastor, serving an open and affirming, biracial United Church of Christ alongside an African American pastor.
 I have grown children who live nearby.
 At the moment!
-I enjoy going for walks, flower gardening, and playing board games when the kids both happen to be here.
+I enjoy going for walks, hikes in the state or city parks, flower and herb gardening, and playing board games and card games, sharing meals or a coffee or tea with family and friends.
 Time is short.
 And precious.

 The picture above is the Mississippi River.
 My spirit feels most at home in this river valley.
 Known as the Driftless Area, melting glacial waters carved the valley and the bluffs.
 Its many moods and seasons stimulate and soothe my soul.

 But, my heart also yearns for another place.